solid/notifications/webhook-subscription-2021.md

 }
 ```

 The value of `<authToken>` is a DPoP bound JSON Web Token representing `https://pod.example/webhooks/card.ttl#i`.
-Each token corr
+Both tokens correspond to the authentication method outlined in Solid OIDC.

 `<dpopToken>` is a dpop token with an `{ htu: "https://api.liqid.chat/webhook", htm: "POST" }`.
-Both tokens correspond to the authentication method outlined in Solid OIDC.

 The subscribing server should check the `iss` field and confirm that it matches the URL used in the discovery stage.